 Degree: Master of Design (MDes)

-Duration: 1-2 years full-time, depending on prior qualifications and experience (full-time, or part-time equivalent)
+Duration: 1-2 years depending on prior qualifications and experience (full-time, or part-time equivalent)

 This intensive program provides pathways for those both with backgrounds in design and media practice and those who wish to enter these fields from other professional backgrounds.